Scanning Directly from a Scanner to an E-mail Address

 Benefits of Scanning to Folders

-By scanning to a shared folder or to a folder directly on the user's computer, all of the problems listed above are avoided, and the availability and confidentiality of your documents is improved.
+By scanning to a shared folder or to a folder directly on the user's computer, all of the problems listed above are avoided, and the availability and confidentiality of your documents are improved.
 Scans will be saved outside users' mailboxes, organized with other documents into folders, where documents belong.

 Users can then easily e-mail any scan to others as an attachment, right after scanning or in the future, without having to revisit the scanner.
 And by e-mailing from the saved regular file instead of directly from the scanner, the sender can do the following: